 Of Finland’s deer species – moose, white-tailed deer, roe deer, wild forest reindeer, and domesticated reindeer – the one that causes the most damage in forests is moose.
-The 10th National Forest Inventory (NFI10) established that, between 2004 and 2008, moose had damaged seedlings across an area of approximately 741,000 hectares, which equates to approximately 19% of all seedling stands in the country.
-Damage was recorded in approximately 24% of young pine stands.
+The 11th National Forest Inventory (NFI10) established that, between 2009 and 2013, moose had damaged seedlings across an area of approximately 520,000 hectares.
+Damage was recorded in approximately 16% of young pine stands.

 Hunting appears to have reduced the amount of damage caused by moose in recent years.
 In addition to moose, some damage to forests is also caused by white-tailed deer, roe deer, and reindeer.
 Moose mostly damage forests by snapping off the top shoots of seedlings, but their tendency also to debark on more mature trees can also result in considerable damage.
 The most typical damage stand by moose are Scots pine-dominated stands with seedlings measuring between one and three metres.